Research & Teaching

 - “The Specialized Camping Experience: Examining social acceptance, quality of life, and active living among youth with disabilities.”

-- ACA Supported National Study: Data collection to begin in the summer of 2013 exploring the effects of participation for youth at disability specific youth camps across the nation.
-The research team consists of key staff from Bradford Woods as well as faculty members from Kent State and Indiana University.
-A formal agreement with the American Camp Association on this research has also been developed.
+- ACA Supported National Study: Data collection took place in the summer of 2013 exploring the effects of participation for youth at disability specific youth camps across the nation.
+The research team consisted of key staff from Bradford Woods as well as faculty members from Kent State and Indiana University.
+A formal agreement with the American Camp Association on this research was developed.
+See results from the study (PDF), which were presented at the 2014 American Camp Association conference.

 - Therapeutic Horseback Riding: Specific impacts and holistic outcomes for children with autism spectrum disorders and their families